AppTonomia-Sirio/BackendEMS/docs/API_DOCS.md

 ```

 ## Users
-For the moment, the API only supports creating 'Student' users.
-To create a 'Student' user, make a POST request to the `/register/` endpoint with the user's data.
+For the moment, the API only supports creating 'NNA' users.
+To create a 'NNA' user, make a POST request to the `/register/` endpoint with the user's data.

 If the credentials are valid, the server will return a JSON response with user's data.
 #### fields: